 Wooden hand made propellers are still being sought after due to their original look and fine quality.
 Numerous modern aircraft are being flown with these beauties, ranging from ultralights to authentic (and replicas of) aircraft from a bygone era.

 Culver Props is a subsidiary of Valley Engineering located in Rolla, Missouri since 2001.
 They are a family owned business established in 1999 with a huge love for aviation and this can be seen in the beautiful propellers they have been manufacturing.

 Before Culver can start building your propeller they need information on: bolt pattern and size, right or left hand rotation (pusher or tractor configuration), center hole diameter, reduction gear ratio (should you have any) and what cruise speed (mph) and engine RPM you require.

 On the Culver Props website you will find their pitch calculator very helpful answering these important questions.
 A torque specification table for bolting propeller bolts is also available for reference.
 Make sure to verify the correct torque values after a couple of hours of flying.

 To get an impression how Culver balances their propellers have a look at the next video:

-Valley Engineering also manufactures propeller speed reductions units for VW engines.
+Valley Engineering is also manufacturing propeller speed reduction units for VW engines.
 These PSRU units have undergone more than ten years of research and development.
 They were designed and developed to meet the performance needs of their ultralights, trainers and light planes the company had been building since 1993.
 Testing showed these reduction units to be very strong and lightweight, yet they yielded outstanding and unmatched performance.

 Valley Engineering/Culver Props can be contacted at the following addresses: